Laureate Recognition Award

 - Made a seminal invention or adapted a previous technology.

 - Introduced a new treatment modality.

 - Discovered the etiology of a disease state.

 - Reassessed previous findings, resulting in a significant shift in treatment.

 - Established new standards of quality care in ophthalmology.

 - Conducted primary research in new pharmacological product.

 - Made a significant advance in eye care worldwide.

 The award may be made at the discretion of the Laureate Recognition Selection Committee for accomplishments of significance either past or present.
 One award (living) can be awarded annually, however, it is not necessary to present awards each year; the Selection Committee and/or the board may recommend and vote not to give it at all in any given year.

-The Academy is honored to announce the 2013 Laureate Awardee, Daniel Albert, MD.
-Dr. Albert will be formally recognized during the Opening Session of the Annual Meeting on Sunday, Nov.
-17, at the Morial Convention Center in New Orleans, La.
+The Academy is honored to announce the 2014 Laureate honoree, Jerry A. Shields, MD.
+Dr. Shields will be formally recognized during the AAO 2014 Opening Session on Sunday, Oct.
+19, at the McCormick Place Convention Center in Chicago.